Swabian Mountains, Germany: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types C and F. Check that you pick the right type.
-A lot of adapters on sale are just plugs and expect your electronics to adjust the voltage themselves.
-If yours can't do that they could burn up.
-This one should work in most areas.
+A plug adapter that supports outlet types C and F. Be sure to pick the correct kind.
+The vast majority of adapters available online are just plug changers and expect your electronics to adjust the voltage themselves.
+If your devices can't do that they could burn up.
+This one should be appropriate for most locations.

 • Airplane phone mount